Onsite Field Trips

 Virtual Field Trips

-The NASA Goddard Visitor Center in Greenbelt, Maryland, now offers virtual field trip programs for student and community groups, focusing on such subjects as living and working on the International Space Station and how to build a satellite.
-These virtual field trips are available to groups with a minimum of eight students – grades kindergarten and above.
+For groups who are not able to visit the Goddard Visitor Center in-person, virtual field trips are available.
+The NASA Goddard Visitor Center offers virtual field trip programs, focusing on such subjects as living and working on the International Space Station and how to build a satellite.
+These virtual field trips taught live by an informal education and are available to schools and community groups with a minimum of eight students – grades kindergarten and above.
 In addition to receiving a list of online resources, your group would schedule a 45 minute live virtual session with an informal educator.
-We are currently scheduling sessions Tuesday through Friday.
+Virtual field trips are offered on Thursdays and Fridays.

 Virtual Field Trip Options